-When India count her friends in the foreign relations, France occupies a special place.
+When India counts her friends in foreign relations, France occupies a special place.
 Both nations have a centuries-old history of trade relations.
 In this post, let’s analyse the new developments in India-France relations.

 History of India-France Relations

 - The French came as traders to India in the 17th century.
-But they had colonial aspirations, which resulted in the ruling of certain territories like Puducherry.
+However, they had colonial aspirations, which resulted in the ruling of certain territories like Puducherry.

-- Things have changed, colonialism had ended.
+- Things have changed, and colonialism has ended.
 Now Puducherry is a popular tourist destination for French travellers to India.

-- Though France was always sensitive to India’s claim for its unique stature in the world due to its rich civilization, cold war impeded deepening of the relationship.
-After the cold war, the relationship progressed through many landmark agreements like Strategic Partnership agreement 1998 and Civil Nuclear agreement 2008.
+- Though France was always sensitive to India’s claim for its unique stature in the world due to its rich civilization, the Cold War impeded the deepening of the relationship.
+After the Cold War, the relationship progressed through many landmark agreements like the Strategic Partnership Agreement 1998 and the Civil Nuclear Agreement 2008.

-- Cooperation in fields of nuclear, space, counter-terrorism, defence, urbanization, culture etc grew in recent decades.
+- Cooperation in fields of nuclear, space, counter-terrorism, defence, urbanization, culture, etc. have grown in recent decades.

 - President Emmanuel Macron’s visit in 2018 cemented the regional dimension of the strategic partnership between the two countries.